Top Ab Training Mistakes

 Your ab workout should focus on your whole core, not just the rectus abdominus muscles that run down your torso’s front.
 You also need to work your obliques (the muscles that run across your middle diagonally), your transverse abdominus (which runs below the rectus abdominus) and your back.

 What are your favorite ab exercises?
+And do ab workouts reduce belly fat for you?
 Share your top picks with our readers in the comments below!